Cheuvront Family Site

 Supporting evidence

-Cheuvront FAQ's more coming soon (feel free to contribute)
+Cheuvront FAQ's (feel free to contribute)

-Q. How do you pronounce your name?
+Q. How do you pronounce the name?

 A. My branch of the family pronounces it "chev´ ron" with a (typically french) silent "t".
 Others say "chev´ront" with the "t."
 In early "West Virginnie" the pronounciation "shiv´ ern" has been documented.
 I'm interested in other variations, if you've heard them.